 - > How to send an SMS or iMessage

-- > Keep your messages in sync across all your devices
+- > How to keep messages synced across your devices

-- > How to add emoji to your messages
+- > How to add emoji and animations to messages

 - > How to send a voice text message

 - > How to know when a message was sent

 - > How to Like a message

 The Messages app on the iPhone allows you to send simple text messages, photos, GIFs and much more to your friends.
 The app icon is green with a white speech bubble and is likely to be one of the first icons on your iPhone screen.
 You'll find the same icon on your iPad screen, and there's also a Messages app on the Mac - except this time the icon is Blue.

 If you're a text messaging novice wanting to communicate with the grandkids, an SMS superstar new to the iPhone, or just wondering about the latest features in the Messages app, you've come to the right place.
 This article explains how to send an SMS, text message, iMessage or group message on an iPhone, and offers tips on sharing your location, photos, GIFs, videos and more.

 For troubleshooting advice, take a look at How to send a text when iMessage isn't working and also try Why is my iPhone not sending messages?
 And if you don't want to send it quite yet, here's how to schedule text messages.